Boston Irish Famine Memorial

 The Boston Irish Famine Memorial is a memorial park located on a plaza between Washington Street and School Street in Boston, Massachusetts.
 The park contains two groups of statues to contrast an Irish family suffering during the Great Famine of 1845–1852 with a prosperous family that had immigrated to America.
 Funded by a trust led by Boston businessman Thomas Flatley, the park was opened in 1998.
 It has received contrasting reviews and has since been called "the most mocked and reviled public sculpture in Boston".
-The memorial received praise from many newspapers, including the Quincy Patriot Ledger, which wrote, "There are religious and secular monuments to the influence of the Irish all around Boston, but nothing that marks the Gaelic contribution to the city and to this state the way the Irish Famine Memorial will."

 Development

+The idea for an Irish Famine Memorial was first announced by Boston Mayor Raymond Flynn in May 1993, and the original spot was located at Faneuil Hall Marketplace.
+"This isn't just about Ireland, this is about human dignity, about respect," Flynn said at the announcement.
+When Flynn left City Hall to become U.S. ambassador to the Vatican in 1993, the project languished for a few years, until Thomas J. Flatley, an Irish-American real estate tycoon based in Boston, stepped in to revitalize it.
+In April, 1996, Flatley announced his intention to spearhead the project, and on May 1, convened a full committee meeting that included Irish-American officials, business leaders, historians and university presidents.
+The group set about soliciting design bids with the help of the Boston Arts Commission, and in April 1997, selected sculptor Robert Shure to create the Famine memorial.

 The land for the memorial park was leased to the memorial trust by the Boston Redevelopment Authority in 1998.
-The $1 million trust was led by Thomas Flatley, an Irish-American real estate tycoon based in Boston, and was supported by Peter Lynch and others, particularly from Boston's Irish-American community.
+The $1 million trust was led by Flatley and was supported by Peter Lynch and others, particularly from Boston's Irish-American community.